Nicomatic opens new testing laboratory, offering materials test services for customer products - CIE

+New fully staffed, highly-specified materials test lab now offers a range of test & qualification services to customers with demanding applications

-As part of its design and development process for rugged, harsh environment and high reliability (hi-rel) applications, manufacturer of high-performance interconnect systems, Nicomatic subjects its products to stringent environmental, mechanical and electrical tests – ensuring they meet complex industry standards and specifications.
+May 2023, Bon-end-Chablais, France: As part of its design and development process for rugged, harsh environment and high reliability (hi-rel) applications, leading manufacturer of high-performance interconnect systems, Nicomatic subjects its products to stringent environmental, mechanical and electrical tests – ensuring they meet complex industry standards and specifications.
 Now, the company has opened a materials testing laboratory offering these test and qualification services to customers with demanding applications.

 Dedicated Nicomatic test engineers work closely with customer design and development teams, applying their expertise to complex materials test and qualification of customer projects.
 Nicomatic’s test lab is quality management system certified to ISO 9001 & AS9100, with decades of experience in meeting industry standards and specifications across defence, aeronautics and space applications, including MIL-DTL-55302, MIL-DTL-83513 and ESCC3401.